-About 1.3 million new cases of these two types of cancer are reported annually in the United States alone.
+More than 5.4 million new cases of non-melanoma skin cancer are reported annually in the United States alone.
 Fortunately, both basal cell and squamous cell skin cancers have a 95-percent cure rate when detected and treated early.

 Once rare, the incidence of melanoma has increased five- to sixfold worldwide over the past four decades.
 Since 1973 the incidence of melanoma has risen about 4 percent a year, even as the use of sunscreen has increased.
 In 1996 alone the incidence rose by 6 percent and the mortality rate by 2 percent.
 And whereas melanoma was once a disease of the aging, half of all those who develop it are between the ages of 15 and 50.
 Many scientists attribute some of this increase to the gradual destruction of the stratospheric ozone layer, which is allowing more ultraviolet radiation to reach the earth’s surface.